-Students are expected to attend all lectures and discussions.
-Each missed class invariably entails a loss of 3 points.
-Failure to attend more than three classes in total will automatically mean a loss of 30 points and of the right to any bonus points.
+Students are expected to attend all discussion sessions.
+Each missed discussion invariably entails a loss of 3 points.
+Failure to attend more than three discussions will automatically mean a loss of 30 points.
+Medical reports are accepted at the discretion of the instructor.